linamrvaloper/namada/restaking/README.md

 ***Operational Algorithm:***
 - Claims any available rewards for the validator and bonds them back to the validator, enhancing their total stake
-- Identifies and claims rewards for all bonded tokens across all validators delegated to, rebonding them to your validator
+- Identifies and claims rewards for all bonded tokens across all validators delegated to
+- Rebonds these rewards and some additional balance to your validator
-- Additionally checks the balance to keep it higher than customizable minimum threshold or not to take any actions if initially the balance is too low
+- Additionally monitors the wallet balance to keep it higher than customizable minimum threshold or not to take any actions if the balance is too low

 ## Configure the environment
 **Install dependencies if needed**